Secretary of State Corporation and Business Entity Search

 Look to The States

-Bloomberg BNA, add on additional requirements.
+While the federal government treats the S corporation as a partnership, some states may in fact clump it with the C corporation.
+Or, according the Bloomberg BNA, add on additional requirements.
 The point is, state-wise, there is no uniform code of conduct in treating S corporations.
 For instance, in doing a Massachusetts entity search, you’d find on its secretary of state website that S corporations that have $6 million or more in receipts may have to pay the corporate excise tax.
 Although C corporations face similar challenges, it’s arguable there’s more continuity.
 For this reason, it’s important that you research your state’s laws on S corporations (and C corporations).

 Conducting a Massachusetts Entity Search?

-Sec State, an easy-to-use secretary of state database, which makes business and entity searches navigable and manageable.
-Within a few seconds, you can go from the
+Or what about a Maine, Connecticut, or Rhode Island business entity search?
+Be sure to go to Sec State, an easy-to-use secretary of state database, which makes business and entity searches navigable and manageable.
+Within a few seconds, you can go from the California secretary of state page to Alaska’s secretary of state site.